 SR-22 is necessary to reinstate your license following such events as:

-- DUIs
+- DUIs,

-- Speed racing
+- Speed racing,

-- Point suspensions
+- Point suspensions, or

-- Falling into child support arrears
+- Falling into child support arrears.

-2. Do I need SR-22 to get my license back after a DUI in Nevada?
+2. Do I need SR-22 after a DUI?

 Yes.
-An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether you had previous DUIs within the last seven (7) years:
+An SR-22 policy is necessary to reinstate a Nevada driver’s license once the DUI suspension period ends.2 The length of a driver’s license suspension depends on whether you had previous DUIs within the last seven years:

 - A first-time DUI carries a 185-day driver’s license suspension.

-And if you do not get an SR22 after driving under the influence, your driver’s license remains suspended indefinitely.
+If you do not get an SR22 after driving under the influence, your driver’s license remains suspended indefinitely.

 4. How do I get my SR-22?